zhangzihan-is-good/AI-breast-cancer/README.md

 python xgboost_muti.py
 ```

-## Supplementary Information:
+## Supplementary Information
-Due to copyright considerations, baseline methods with non-open-source code and CBCID are not included in this repository.
+Due to copyright considerations, baseline methods with non-open-source code and Chinese Breast Disease Clinical Imaging Database (CBCID) are not included in this repository.

 ## Citing & Authors